opctl/opctl/opspec/README.md

 Ops serve a similar purpose as programs in other programming languages.

-Like programs, ops can require inputs, produce outputs, and call other programs.
+Like programs, ops can require inputs, produce outputs, and call other ops.

 ## Definition